Phase transition for the mixing time of the Glauber dynamics for coloring regular trees: Proof overview

-We use the following decomposition result of Lucier and Molloy \cite{Molloy}, which is an application of the block dynamics technique (see, Proposition 3.4 in \cite{Martinelli-lecturenotes}) to the Glauber dynamics on the complete trees combined with Lemma 2 in Mossel and Sly \cite{MosselSly}. \begin{theorem} The relaxation time $\Trel$ of the Glauber dynamics on the complete tree of height $H$ with branching factor $b$ satisfies \end{theorem} Therefore, proving the upper bounds in Theorem \ref{main-theorem} reduces to the problem of getting tight upper bounds of the relaxation time $\tau^*$ of the Glauber dynamics on $G^*$.
-In \cite{Molloy}, the authors used a canonical path argument to bound $\tau^* = O(b^{2+1/C}k)$ for any $C > 0$.
+Therefore, proving the upper bounds in Theorem~\ref{main-theorem} reduces to the problem of getting tight upper bounds of the relaxation time $\tau^*$ of the Glauber dynamics on $G^*$.
+In~\cite{Molloy}, the authors used a canonical path argument to bound $\tau^* = O(b^{2+1/C}k)$ for any $C > 0$.
 Instead, here we use two different coupling arguments to show the following two theorems for $\tau^*$.

 \begin{theorem} For any $C < 1$, there exists $b_0 > 0$ such that, for any $b > b_0$, the mixing and relaxation times of the Glauber dynamics on $G^*$ using $k = Cb/\ln b$ colors are $O(b^{1/C}\ln^2 b)$.
 When $C = 1$, the mixing and relaxation times are $O(b\ln^4 b)$. \end{theorem}